 After weeks of rumours, leaked images and videos, Samsung has officially announced the world's worst kept secret: the Galaxy S4 Active smartphone.
 It's a rugged version of the Galaxy S4 that's water and dust-resistant.

-Samsung Galaxy S4 Showcase
+Samsung Galaxy S4 Showcase - Reviews

 The Samsung Galaxy Tab 3 7.0 is a low-cost device with predictable specifications but it hardly seems like much of an upgrade over the previous model.